 First, procure your olives.
 Then wash them well.

-Once your olives are slitted and ready, it’s time to make up the brine.
+Once your olives are clean, it’s time to make up the brine.

 - 1 raw egg